-Clause 7.2 is not applicable, as fisheries for Pacific cod in Alaska are well established.
+Clause 7.2 is not applicable, as fisheries for BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish in Alaska are well established.
 There are no concerns with the use of introduced or translocated species.